Skip to main content

 2. Compliance with your expense policies

-Due to the informal nature of petty cash, spending might become too casual.
+Due to the informal nature of cash, spending might become too casual.

 If you are not careful, money could be withdrawn without recording expenses or logging receipts.